timoinutilis/inga-sdl/README.md

 - New implementation of most old features
 - Loads files in the formats of the old engine
 - Interpreter based on code of the old engine
+- Sound effects
+- Music (ogg files instead of CD audio)
 - 100% compatible with Ermentrud game
-- No sound
 - No new authoring tools

 ## Future Ideas

 - Support for new file formats (especially PNG)
-- Sound effects and music
 - New script language
 - New authoring tools

+Currently the future ideas are halted, because I want to make something new in Unity now.

 ## Links